-Reporting a car accident in New Orleans is incredibly significant whether it is a fender bender or an 18-wheeler accident.
+Reporting a car accident in New Orleans is incredibly important, whether it is a fender bender or an 18-wheeler accident.
 But here at Breaux Law Firm, we often get asked why this is the case.
 Below, we explain why you are legally required to report a car accident in Louisiana and why doing so is beneficial to you as a car accident victim.

 Needless to say, having prior knowledge about what to do after a roadway accident will help you take balancing decisions and steps immediately after an unfortunate car accident.
 Taking proper decisions and steps are vital to keep you safe and defend your legal rights.